MoMo830/AliG/README.md

 * **Verify Emergency Stop:** Ensure your E-Stop is functional and within reach before starting any job.
 * **Ventilation:** Ensure proper air extraction; laser engraving can produce toxic fumes depending on the material.

-## ⚠️ WARNING & SAFETY DISCLAIMER

-> [!CAUTION]
-> **NOT A CONTROL SOFTWARE:** This application is a **G-Code Generator (CAM)**.
-It does not connect to or control your CNC machine directly.
-It is designed to process images and export `.nc` files.
-You must use a dedicated controller software (like Mach4, UGS, or LaserGRBL) to run the generated files.

-> [!WARNING]
-> **LASER SAFETY:** This software generates G-Code utilizing `M3/M4` and `M67/S` commands. **`M3/M4` is used to arm the laser.** On certain CNC configurations, these commands may trigger a spindle motor instead.
-Always ensure your hardware is properly configured for laser operations.

-**HARDWARE COMPATIBILITY:** Always verify your G-Code and ensure your controller is explicitly set to **Laser Mode** (e.g., `$32=1` for GRBL) before execution.
-Use this program at your own risk.
-The author assumes no liability for hardware damage or personal injury.

-**BETA SOFTWARE:** This application is currently in **Beta**.
-While it has been tested, bugs may still exist. **Always perform a manual inspection of the generated G-Code text** before running it on your CNC machine.

 ---

 ##  Infos, Tips & Tuning